Esthetics — the study of art — is a subdivision of epistemology, which is the science of knowledge.

 (To Autumn, by John Keats)

-In this way, the artist’s method of execution — i.e. style — as well as the artist’s choice of subject-matter, gives an in-depth glimpse into the artist’s soul.
+In this way, the artist’s method of execution — i.e. style — as well as the artist’s choice of subject-matter, gives a profound glimpse into the artist’s soul.